 Please make sure that you are extra careful when people come to your house who aren’t used to your dog.
 There have been very sad incidents recently of Rescue dogs slipping out through an open door and getting killed on the road.
 It takes a split second for a dog to slip through!
 Don’t be tempted to show your dog off to all and sundry for a few days.
 He will be physically and emotionally exhausted so allow him plenty of rest and to get used to you and any other animals you might have.

 Your dog may have been starved or have had a poor diet or had to fight for his food.
 Don’t over-compensate in the first few days.
-A bland food is ideal – mine have rice and chicken for the first few days then I add kibble etc gradually over 3 days.
-Chappie and mixer biscuits to start with is also ok until their tummies are settled, but anything mild will be fine.
+A bland food is ideal – mine have rice and white fish or Chappie and mixer biscuit for the first few days then I add kibble etc gradually over 3 days.
 Please try to avoid Bakers - it is full of additives (colours) and your dog will be unused to food like this.
 You can gradually change their diet as time goes by, but Bakers is best avoided.

 Some of the dogs have an upset tummy when they arrive – sometimes caused by the stress of travelling.
 If it doesn’t settle within a very short time ask the vets’ opinion as they may have picked up a bug on the journey.